This blogpost has been updated on 24-09-2024

-If you have an expiration policy configured in your on-premise environment, this is not synced to Azure AD.
-This results in the scenario where a user can continue working and accessing company resources when authenticating against Azure AD, although the password has expired in the on-premise AD.
-If you want to have the moment of expiration of both passwords in sync, you should consider implementing this feature.
+If you have an password expiration policy configured in your on-premises environment, it is not synced to Entra ID by default.
+This creates a scenario where a user can continue working and accessing company resources when authenticating against Entra ID, even though their password has expired in the on-premises AD.
+Consider implementing this feature if you want the password expiration to be synchronized.

-Many organizations who are using password hash synchronization and syncing their identities from AD to Azure AD are not aware of the consequences of an expired password.
-The expiration policy within Azure AD should comply with your on-premise AD.
-Therefore, you need to configure the EnforceCloudPasswordPolicyForPasswordSyncedUsers feature before it would mark a password as expired.
+Many organizations using password hash synchronization to sync identities from AD to Entra ID are unaware of the consequences of an expired password.
+The expiration policy in Entra ID should align with your on-premises AD.
+Therefore, you must configure the EnforceCloudPasswordPolicyForPasswordSyncedUsers feature to ensure that Entra ID properly marks passwords as expired.

-- Run the below Powershell command to check if the feature is enabled:
+1. Run the PowerShell command below on the Entra ID Connect server to check if the feature is enabled:

 Get-MsolDirSyncFeatures

-- To enable the EnforceCloudPasswordPolicyForPasswordSyncedUsers, run the below command in your tenant:
+2. To enable the EnforceCloudPasswordPolicyForPasswordSyncedUsers feature, run the command below in your tenant:

 Set-MsolDirSyncFeature -feature EnforceCloudPasswordPolicyForPasswordSyncedUsers $true

-By default, the value DisablePasswordExpiration is set for every synced user, which means that the password expiration does not comply with the on-premise AD policy.
-This results in the scenario that a user won’t be prompted to change the password when trying to access company resources.
+By default, the value DisablePasswordExpiration is set for every synced user, meaning the password expiration does not comply with the on-premises AD policy.
+This results in a scenario where users won’t be prompted to change their password when accessing company resources.

-- Run the below command to check which user has a password expiration set:
+3. Run the command below to check which users have a password expiration set:

 Get-AzureADUser | Select-Object UserPrincipalName,passwordpolicies

-When you want to comply with the on-premise password expiration policy, the PasswordPolicies value should be set to None.
-You should change the on-premise password for a user and start initial sync to get this done.
-After the sync, the value should change to “None.”
+When you want to comply with the on-premises password expiration policy, the PasswordPolicies value should be set to None.
+You must change the user’s on-premises password and start an initial sync to apply this change.
+After the sync, the value should update to “None.”

-- Run the below command to change the value manually to “None” for a specific user:
+4. Run the command below to manually change the value to “None” for a specific user:

 Set-AzureADUser -ObjectID YourUserName -PasswordPolicies None